josemiguel33-amr25/GangsterRP-OldProject/README.md

 ** Streams file are not in because it is 25 gb

 Feel free to use
-If you want to use please set up the server cfg
+If you want to use please set up the server cfg and download the basic Fivem Gamemode files (fxserver)